sunchengyi/Algorithms/README.md

     This is a Jupyther notebook to explain briefly why the singular value decomposition (SVD) can be used to implement the principal component analysis.

+- Intuition about the RMSprop and Adam optimizations.ipynb Give my understanding about the two optimizations (uncompleted).